rkalendar/TotalRepeats/README.md

 TotalRepeats is a universal, *de novo* tool for genome-wide identification, classification, annotation, visualization, and comparison of repetitive DNA elements.
 It efficiently detects a wide spectrum of repeats, including: mobile genetic elements (transposons, retrotransposons), tandem arrays (microsatellites, minisatellites, telomers, satellite DNA), Large-scale structural variations (duplications, rearrangements).
-Unlike conventional tools, TotalRepeats does not require prior sequence knowledge.
 It supports:
 Rapid identification and classification of repeats;
 Comparative analysis across multiple genomes or assemblies;